AliciaElizabeta/ProyectoLHD/README.md

 ```
 The manager field is an array of manager, which could potentially be nested several layers deep, in the generated example manager is nested 3-5 layers deep.

+## Format generated data

+It is possible to print the generated data in two different format:
+- CSV format
+- AVRO format

+This option will be available to the end user when executing the command of generating the data.

+## Selection of the data

+This synthetic data generator allows the user to select whether the generated records are going to be in an **Employee** or a **Teacher** format.

+This option will be available to the end user when executing the command of generating the data.

 ## Get Started
 To use the generator you will need to have installed (git, maven and JDK 11).
 To get started first clone this repo locally.